InjectiveLabs/injective-protocol-specification/derivatives/keyterms.md

 ### **Order**
 A cryptographically signed message expressing an unilateral agreement to enter into a position under certain specified terms (i.e. make order or take order).
 ### **Funding**
-Funding refers to the periodic payments exchanged between the traders that are long or short of a perpetual contract at the end of every funding period (e.g. every 8 hours).
+Funding refers to the periodic payments exchanged between the traders that are long or short of a perpetual contract at the end of every funding epoch (e.g. every 8 hours).
 When the funding rate is positive, longs pay shorts.
 When negative, shorts pay longs.
 ### **Funding Rate**
 The funding rate value determines the funding fee that positions pay and is based on the difference between the price of the contract in the perpetual swap markets and spot markets.
 ### **Funding Fee**
-The funding fee $$f$$ refers to the funding payment that is made for a **single contract** in the market for a given epoch $$i$$ and cumulative funding $$F$$ refers to the cumulative funding for the contract since position entry.
+The funding fee $$f$$ refers to the funding payment that is made for a **single contract** in the market for a given epoch $$i$$.
 $$
 f_{i} = \mathrm{unit\ funding\ fee\ at\ epoch\ }i
 $$
+Cumulative funding $$F$$ refers to the cumulative funding for the contract since position entry.
 $$
 F_{entry}= \sum \limits_{i=entry}^{current-1} f_i
 $$
-Hence, $$f_1=0.01$$ means that open long contracts at this time will pay 0.01 units of base currency and $$f_2 = -0.03$$ means that shorts should pay 0.03 units of base currency.

 ### **NPV**
 Net Present Value of a single contract.
 For long and short perpetual contracts, the NPV calculation is:
 $$